What Is a Blind Hole?

 Common Characteristics:

-• Closed bottom with fixed depth
+• Closed bottom with a fixed depth

-• Often includes internal threading (blind tapped hole)
+• Often threaded internally (blind tapped hole)

 Common Blind Hole Applications Across Multiple Industries